finos/common-domain-model/CONTRIBUTING.rst

 Contributing using Rosetta
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the model changes have been completed, use Rosetta to submit changes to GitHub for review (Rosetta Contribute Workspace Guide), specifying a meaningful title and description.
+Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspce Contribution Guide <https://docs.rosetta-technology.io/core/1-workspace.html#contribute-workspace-changes>`_ and specifying a meaningful title and description.

 The CDM is hosted in GitHub.
 Any changes contributed through Rosetta are submitted as a "Pull Request" on a one-off CDM branch and will invoke a build process to compile and run all CDM unit tests and regression tests.